biswarup-naha/URL-shortener/README.md

 # URL Shortener Project

 This is a simple URL shortener project built with Express.js and MongoDB.
 It allows users to shorten long URLs into shorter, more manageable links.
+Users are provided with a stateful authentication system, but if they reload the page then they will be logged out and also their session cookie has to be cleared manually.

 ## Installation